openlibhums/janeway/docs/source/repository.rst

 Repository Framework
 ====================

-Janeway supports hosting preprint repositories within the same press environment as journals.
+Janeway supports hosting repositories for preprints, postprints, field reports, and other publication types within the same press environment as journals.

 Getting Started
 ---------------